 ‘Credit derivatives’ that do not meet the definition of financial guarantees are ‘derivatives’ under IFRS 9;

-‘Acceptances’ are obligations by an institution to pay on maturity the face value of a bill of exchange, normally covering the sale of goods.
+‘Acceptances, including endorsements with the character of acceptances’.
+Acceptances are obligations by an institution to pay on maturity the face value of a bill of exchange, normally covering the sale of goods.
 Consequently, they are classified as ‘trade receivables’ on the balance sheet;

-‘Endorsements on bills’ that do not meet the criteria for derecognition under IFRS 9;
+‘;

-‘Transactions with recourse’ that do not meet the criteria for derecognition under IFRS 9;
+Securities lent by the institution or securities posted by the institution as collateral, including instances where those arise out of repo-style transactions that do not meet the criteria for derecognition under IFRS 9;

-‘Assets purchased under outright forward purchase agreements’ are ‘derivatives’ under IFRS 9;l
+‘Forward assets purchase’ that are ‘derivatives’ under IFRS 9;

-‘Asset sale and repurchase agreements as referred to in paragraphs 3 and 5 of Article 12 of Directive 86/635/EEC’.
+.
+Sale and repurchase agreements and asset sales with recourse where the credit risk remains with the institution.
 In those contracts, the transferee has the option, but not the obligation, to return the assets at a price agreed in advance on a date specified or on a date to be specified.
 Therefore, those contracts meet the definition of derivatives in Appendix A to IFRS 9.

-The item ‘of which: non-performing’ shall include the nominal amount of those loan commitments, financial guarantees and other commitments given that are considered as non-performing in accordance with paragraphs 213 to 239 of this Part.

 For financial guarantees, loan commitments and other commitments given, the ‘Nominal amount’ shall be the amount that best represents the institution’s maximum exposure to credit risk without taking account of any collateral held or other credit enhancements.
 In particular, for financial guarantees given, the nominal amount shall be the maximum amount the entity would have to pay if the guarantee is called on.
 For loan commitments, the nominal amount shall be the undrawn amount that the institution has committed to lend.
 Nominal amounts shall be the exposure values before applying conversion factors and credit risk mitigation techniques.